½Û×ÓÊÓÆµ

 Overview of IFRS 16

 International Financial Reporting Standard 16 (IFRS 16) came into force for accounting periods beginning on or after 1 January 2019, replacing International Accounting Standard 17 (IAS 17).
 The adoption of IFRS 16 applies to all entities which apply International Financial Reporting Standards or Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101).
-Entities applying FRS 102 are excluded from the changes.

 Prior to IFRS 16, lessees and lessors were required to make a distinction between finance and operating leases.
 Where the lessee had substantially all the risks and rewards incidental to the ownership of an asset, it had to recognise a finance lease asset and liability on its balance sheet.
 Where the lessee did not have substantially all the risks and rewards incidental to the ownership of the asset, it recognised lease payments as an expense over the lease term and was considered to have an operating lease.
-This treatment will continue under FRS 102.
-However, IFRS 16 removes the distinction between finance leases and operating leases for
+This treatment continues under FRS 102 up until accounting periods ending on or before 31 December 2025, after which time FRS 102 (2024) will align with IFRS 16 for the accounting

-Continue reading
+Continue reading the full document

 Malcolm Greenbaum